A wide range of technologies. Individualized treatment.

 Brachytherapy

-Also called internal radiation, brachytherapy uses special applicators to implant a radioactive source inside or close to a tumor, allowing a large dose to target cancer cells with less exposure to healthy tissue.
-Brachytherapy may require anesthesia and brief hospitalization.
+Also called internal radiation, brachytherapy uses special applicators to permanently or temporarily implant a radioactive source inside or close to a tumor, allowing a large dose to target cancer cells with less exposure to healthy tissue.
+Brachytherapy may require anesthesia and/or brief hospitalization.

 Managing radiation side effects